nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 9. If you get a summary back, your service is working!
 Try calling the service with other text and observe the summary returned.
 Note that the service tries to build a summary of about 30 words, so if you provide too short a text, an empty summary will be returned.

-10. Finally, in a notepad or other location take note of the full Service ID (e.g., summarizer.mcwailab-xyz.location) and the authorization key which you will need later in the lab.
+10. Finally, in a notepad or other location take note of the full Service ID (e.g., summarizer.mcwailab-xyz.location) and the authorization key, which you will need later in the lab.
 To get the authorization key for your deployed service, run the following command and take note of the PrimaryKey value in the output:

         ```
         az ml service keys realtime -i summarizer.[mcwailab-xyz.location]